FREQUENTLY ASKED QUESTIONS ABOUT THE SMC ALTERNATIVE TRANSPORTATION INCENTIVE PROGRAM

-No, only employees without access to a computer will be allowed to submit a paper form.
-If you need the paper form it can be accessed here: SMC Alt Transpo Incentive Form.
+No, only employees without access to a computer are allowed to submit a paper form.
+We request that whenever possible employees use the online form: www.commutesm.com/smc

 Do I have to enter the Santa Monica College information in the profile?